athomasq/athomasq.github.io/categories/memos/venture-market-update-april-2023.md

 * Limited data points, but the typical round right now is 10-15M on 30-45M pre.
 They say 1M ARR hurdle, but I suspect that most startups getting funded are a bit beyond that – 1.5 to 2ish.
 So we’re looking at a 15x to 30x ARR multiple.

 * That’s down a lot from the 100x seen in 2021, but it’s still above the 7x seen in public market comparables.
 Obviously, publicly traded SaaS cos are much later stage and so growth is much lower, but still – either the public multiple has to expand to say 10x, or the A multiple has to contract to say 12x, for the market to equilibriate.
-This imbalance is why the A market is currently a bit gridlocked.
+This imbalance is why the A market is currently gridlocked.

 <br/>